dpc-sdp/ripple-framework/docs/content/design-system/5.components/tag.md

 ---

 ## Variants
-Tags have 2 variants:
+Tags have 3 variants:
 - default, for use on neutral backgrounds
-- neutral, for use on white backgrounds.
+- neutral, for use on white backgrounds
+- dark, for use in predictive list.

 ### Default
 ::DocsExample